 Tips on How to Become a Travel Agent from Home for Free

 Free Travel Agent Training Courses

-All you need is a strong reputation as an online travel agent, interpersonal skills, and you are good to sell travel products.
+All you need is a strong reputation as an online travel agent, and interpersonal skills and you are good to sell travel products.
 However, that doesn’t mean that you don’t need training.